 The financial arrangements can be resolved in two ways: through an agreement reached between the parties which is approved by the Court in a Consent Order or the Court making an order itself at a final hearing.
-In either situation, once a financial order has been made or approved by the Court most people are keen to finalise matters as soon as possible and apply for Decree Absolute.
-One thing that causes delay is a Pension Sharing Order.
+In either situation, once a financial order has been made or approved by the Court most people are keen to finalise matters as soon as possible and conclude the dissolution of their marriage.

 Pension Sharing Orders

 A pension sharing order sets out how much of a pension(s) will be given to you or your ex-spouse.
 This makes pensions different to other marital assets, such as the family home – which can be transferred to one spouse or the other.

 If there is no Pension Sharing Order then Decree Absolute can be applied for immediately.
 However, if your financial order includes a Pension Sharing Order, you should first wait 28 days before you can safely apply for Decree Absolute.